 This can come in the form of continuing education, upskilling, mentorship, or sponsorship.

 Want a more in-depth look into how to help your staff grow?
 Check out our section on this in the Ultimate Guide for Awesome Culture in Veterinary Medicine.

 Instilling your team with confidence and helping them feel safe speaking up benefits everyone.
 It helps current productivity and also helps retention and recruitment efforts.

 Want a sidekick in hiring and recruiting?
-Hound is a new approach to recruiting and hiring veterinary teams.
+Scout is a new approach to recruiting and hiring veterinary teams.
 Check out more here.